sepideMarzi/sepideMarzi/README.md

 - 🚀 Passionate student at Seneca College, pursuing Computer Programming with a 3.6 GPA
 - -📱 Experience in software devolopement and iOS app development

-- ⚡ Fun fact **I started learning coding because I was curious about how apps work**